A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 Vermont

-The Vermont Family and Medical Leave Insurance Plan, a voluntary program, will give household workers access to paid family and medical leave insurance by 2025.
+The Vermont Family and Medical Leave Insurance Plan, a voluntary program, will provide household workers with paid family and medical leave insurance in 2025.

 Washington